Post updated: December 4, 2020

 I talked about where I went to college and what I got my degree in.
 I mentioned my background in marketing.
 I explained how I got into freelancing.

-I went on and on and on about a bunch of stuff that really didn’t matter to someone who ultimately only wanted to know if I had some talent and good ideas to offer.
+I went on and on and on about a bunch of stuff that really didn’t matter to someone who ultimately only wanted to know if I could string some sentences together and had good story ideas to offer.

 But, this is the hard-to-hear truth: The people you’re pitching are busy.
 And, if they click open your email to see endless walls of text?
 Well, you’re probably headed straight to the recycling bin.
 You need to keep things short and easy to skim.